KerynW/RandomCompanion-ReReloaded/ReadMe.txt

-ReadMe.txt

-Random Companion Reloaded, updated for 10.2
+Fan version of Random Companion Reloaded, updated for 10.2

 IMPORTANT:  The slash command is now "/rcp" not "/rc" because the latter is in use for readychecks.